YinHK-gameDev/unity-learn/camera & render pipelines/Occlusion culling/occlusion window.md

 In the Bake tab, you can fine-tune the parameters of the Occlusion Culling bake process.
 Configure these settings to find a balance between bake times, data size at runtime, and visual results.

 ![](./OcclusionCullingInspectorBake.png)

+When you have identified the GameObjects that you would like to be **Static Occluders** and **Static Occludees**, you can set up your Scene.

+1. Select all of the GameObjects that you would like to be **Static Occluders**.
+2. In the Inspector window, open the **Static Editor Flags** drop-down menu and select **Occluder Static**.
+3. Select all of the GameObjects that you would like to be **Static Occludees**.
+4. In the Inspector window, open the **Static Editor Flags** drop-down menu and select **Occludee Static**.
+5. Add a Camera to your Scene and select it, or select an existing Camera.
+6. In the Inspector window, ensure that the **Camera’s Occlusion Culling property is enabled**.

 Occlusion culling inspector **bake** tab.
 - In the top menu, select **Window > Rendering > Occlusion Culling** to open the Occlusion Culling window.